GistScore: Learning Better Representations for In-Context Example Selection with Gist Bottlenecks: Method

-Finally, the candidate examples are then ranked according to their GistScore, and the top-$k$ examples are selected.
-Note that for $l = 1$, GistScore reduces to cosine similarity.
-Using $l > 1$ may be useful when a single embedding is insufficient to capture all salient information, for example, when the examples long or complex.
+Finally, the top-$k$ examples with the highest GistScore are selected for ICL.
+Note that GistScore shares the functional form of BERTScore-Recall \citep{zhang2020bertscore}, and for $l = 1$, reduces to cosine similarity. $l > 1$ may be useful when a single embedding cannot encode all salient information.
+Further, as described in App~\ref{app:set}, GistScore admits \citet{gupta2023coveragebased}'s extension to a submodular set-level metric that can be greedily optimized to select examples together as a set.